Tessa’s Recipe Rundown

 If you have a larger capacity stand mixer, such as a 6qt size, that’ll be ideal for this recipe.
 Make sure your mixer is fitted with the dough hook.
 It’s quite a lot of sturdy dough so older mixers on their last legs will likely struggle to knead.

-We haven’t tried freezing this dough, but you can definitely freeze the fully baked Bread Bowls.
-Once cooled, place in an airtight container for up to 3 months.
+Freeze the fully baked bread bowls.
+Once cooled, place in an airtight container in the freezer for up to 3 months.
 To thaw, leave at room temperature for a few hours or overnight, and reheat in a 400°F oven for 5-10 minutes, or until warm, before filling and serving.

 Homemade Bread Bowls Recipe